KSheridan86/BundooCakes/README.md

 To clone this repository just follow the steps below.

 - Navigate to the Repositories section in my GitHub portfolio.
-- Click on the Repository you want to clone (project-1-hubble).
+- Click on the Repository you want to clone (BundooCakes).
 - Click the button labeled "Code" and copy the link shown.
-- Open a new folder or your prefered location in your GitPod workspace.
+- Open a new folder or your preferred location in your GitPod/VsCode workspace.
 - Type "git clone" into the terminal, paste the link and click Enter.
 - Job done, you have created a clone of this repository.